mohd-yaseen-official/e-learning-app/README.md

 ```
 **Ensure that you have the React Native development environment properly configured.**
 ## 🤝 Contributing

-Pull requests are welcome for UI improvements!
-For major design changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

 ---

 ## ✨ Credits

 Developed with 💙 by [Mohamed Yaseen](https://github.com/mohd-yaseen-official)